In this article, we are going to discuss Everest Base Camp Trek In May.

 Tips for Everest Base Camp Trek in May

 - Dress up in layers.
 Nights in high altitude still gets cold.
 Dressing up in layers protects you when the weather gets worse than you expect.
-Read more about clothings for trekking
+Read more about clothing for trekking

 - Trekking in May can get sweaty due to hot and humid weather.
 So, pack light and airy clothes.

 - Put on waterproof hiking shoes.
-It protects your feet from getting wet while walking immediately after rain or over trails with flowing water.
+Also, it protects your feet from getting wet while walking immediately after rain or over trails with flowing water.